Article

 Back cover of Hiroshima mon amour [Gallimard, 1960].
 Photo: Nathalie Guyon.

-Paule Palacios-Dalens has a doctorate in aesthetics and fine arts history.
-Her research focuses on the links between cinema, books and typography.
-Since 2014, she has been collaborating as an author and graphic designer with 202 editions, which publishes essays on cinema.
-In 2003, she won the “Agora scholarship” design prize with a project on the design of television subtitles for the deaf and hearing-impaired, carried out at the ANRT (Atelier national de recherche typographique).
+Paule Palacios-Dalens has a doctorate in aesthetics and history of the visual arts.
+Her research focuses on the relationship between cinema, books and typography.
+Since 2014, she has collaborated as author and graphic designer with 202 éditions, which publishes essays on cinema.
+In 2003, she was awarded the “Bourse Agora” design prize for a project at the ANRT, Atelier national de recherche typographique, involving the design of television subtitles for the deaf and hard-of-hearing.

 1. Matthieu Rémy, “Le choc Hiroshima mon amour: Guy Debord, Georges Perec, Serge Daney” in Marguerite Duras, Marges et transgressions, Actes du colloque des 31 mars, 1er et 2 avril 2005, Université Nancy 2 - UFR de Lettres (texts collected and presented by Anne Cousseau and Dominique Roussel-Denès), Presses universitaires de Nancy, 2006, p.
 195-204.